Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 - **Customer churn insights with SQL - Chinook Database**: In this project, I analyzed customer churn using the Chinook database, aiming to uncover key factors influencing customer retention and to develop strategies to improve it.
 The Chinook database provided a realistic and robust dataset for exploring customer behavior and churn patterns.
 - **HR project with Python and SQL**
    This project analyzes the employee data for the HR department of Lina retail store, a Fictional store.
 The goal is to reward employee performance.
+- **Customer churn with Powerbi**
+  The objective of this project is to find the customers who are at risk of churning i.e the customer who have not made any sales 6 months from 12/31/2013

 **Key Skills:**
 - Data Visualization (Python, Excel, Power BI)